Newton accounts for 4 TDs, Patriots roll 28-14 over Jets

+“It was good to end a disappointing season on a positive note,” he said.

+While it won’t erase the disappointment of New England missing the playoffs, it was a nice finish for Newton, who entered the season with the weighty task of succeeding Tom Brady following his departure to Tampa Bay.

+New England trailed 14-7 early in the third quarter, but outscored the Jets 21-0 the rest of the way.
+New York announced a few hours after the game it had fired Gase.

+“While my sincere intentions are to have stability in our organization — especially in our leadership positions — it is clear the best decision for the Jets is to move in a different direction,” Jets chairman and CEO Christopher Johnson said in a statement issued by the team.

-It marked Newton’s first game with multiple passing touchdowns this season.
-He finished 21 of 30 for 242 yards.
+Newton was 21 of 30 for 242 yards, his first game with multiple passing touchdowns this season.
 He also ran 11 times for 79 yards.

-New England trailed 14-7 early in the third quarter, but outscored the Jets 21-0 the rest of the way in what was likely Adam Gase’s final game as New York’s coach.
+Newton played under a one-year deal this season.
+He said he hasn’t contemplated where he goes from here.

 The Jets moved quickly on the first possession of the third quarter, taking their lead on Josh Adams’ 1-yard TD run.
 The score was set up by a 53-yard completion from Darnold to Breshad Perriman that got the ball inside the Patriots 15.